dh13119/sa_multi_tween/README.md

 You can make your animation more interesting by adding non-linear tweens.
 When adding your tweens you can use the (optional) fourth parameter to specify a `Curve`.

-Flutter comes with a set of predined curves inside the `Curves` class.
+Flutter comes with a set of predefined curves inside the `Curves` class.

 ```dart
 final tween = MultiTween<DefaultAnimationProperties>()